Wolfurr/ERPI/collections/_projects/en/Airbus.md

 - Thesis 2.
 How to co-design, with an MBSE approach, the main system and its production system, to evaluate the mutual impacts of the modifications?
 - Thesis 3.
 How to promote the adoption of methodological innovations induced in MBSE?

-By allowing the reinforcement of the expertise in MBSE within the UL, this chair will also have positive effects on the training courses of the Université de Lorraine, which already provide courses in the field of MBSE, such as ENSGSI and the master's degree in Complex Systems Engineering (master ISC).
+<p style="text-align:justify;">By allowing the reinforcement of the expertise in MBSE within the UL, this chair will also have positive effects on the training courses of the Université de Lorraine, which already provide courses in the field of MBSE, such as ENSGSI and the master's degree in Complex Systems Engineering (master ISC).

-Thus, it provides a platform for exchanges and the accumulation of expertise on a disruptive theme, linked to major societal and industrial challenges such as the digital transformation of R&D (new types of professions) and the improvement of the competitiveness of our companies (new jobs).
+Thus, it provides a platform for exchanges and the accumulation of expertise on a disruptive theme, linked to major societal and industrial challenges such as the digital transformation of R&D (new types of professions) and the improvement of the competitiveness of our companies (new jobs).</p>